kanthonye/plants-shop-app/README.md

 ### Overview

 The Grove is a comprehensive mobile app built with a full-stack approach.
+Built with React Native and VSCode.
 It features a sleek and intuitive interface for users to browse products, manage their shopping cart, complete transactions, and configure their app settings.
 The app is designed with a focus on providing a seamless and enjoyable shopping experience for gardeners of all levels.

 ### Store Front